 León, 2018 Spanish Culinary Capital

 León is Spain’s new Culinary Capital.
-The city and the surrounding area are famous for tapas, busy areas of bars and restaurants, and cured meat products such as cecina and botillo.
+The city and its surroundings are famous for its tapas, its lively areas of bars and restaurants, and products such as cecina or pork products such as botillo.

 Take the opportunity in 2018 to try the cuisine of León.
-The city is easy to reach by AVE high-speed train from Madrid in just over two hours.
+The city is east to reach by AVE high-speed train from Madrid in just over two hours.
 In addition, the city is part of the itinerary of St James’ Way.

 Essential tapas in the Barrio Húmedo